Born at the Right Time

 Through authenticity and vulnerability Born at the Right Time is bridging the gap between faith and reality.
 We see the value of presenting our true selves whilst recognising we are all shattered, disabled and entirely whole.
 Knowing that holding seemingly opposing emotions creates the priceless mosaic of life.

 Her first book, The Skies I’m Under, was published in 2015, followed by Shattered in the spring of 2019 which she wrote alongside Tim.
 She believes an enjoyable evening includes a romantic comedy and a glass of gin with lots of ice.
 Occasionally, she makes herself go for a run to counteract her love of salt and vinegar crisps.
 She is passionate about bringing a faith perspective to life’s brokenness.

 Tim has many friends who are trees, although he talks to real people too.
 He is a thinker, worker, drummer, husband, part-time GP and full-time dad of three boys.
 He tends to stop to look closely at small things on his way, despite being pathologically averse to arriving late.

 He loves peanut butter and liquorish but not necessarily at the same time.
-Tim feels closest to God when managing a small woodland in Kent.
-When he stretches up like the trees to the heavens, God always seems just out of reach, even if he’s on his tiptoes.
-Tim plans to keep on reaching up though.
+Tim feels most at home and closest to God when managing a small woodland in Kent.